Alternatives to HRT: are they any good?

 There is a very limited evidence base for the effectiveness of complementary and herbal therapies, but some women will undoubtedly find them helpful.

-- Herbal medicines or supplements
+Herbal medicines and supplements

 Some women report that plants or plant extracts, such as St John’s wort, black cohosh and isoflavones (soya products including red clover supplements), can help reduce hot flushes and night sweats.